LivePersonInc/ConversationBuilder-Samples/universal-tile-templates/vertical-card-with-horizontal-buttons/README.md

 # Vertical Card With Horizontal Buttons

-This tempalate renders a vertically formatted image, text, and button card containing two horizontally aligned buttons.
+This template renders a vertically formatted image, text, and button card containing two horizontally aligned buttons.
 Clicking on the "Continue" button triggers a "publishText" action, sending the word "Continue" to the bot.
 Clicking "More info" triggers a multi-action event, sending "More info" to the bot and navigating the user to [https://www.liveperson.com](https://www.liveperson.com).

 **Note**: When using in a deployed web messaging bot, the URL `https://i.imgur.com` will need to be whitelisted to display the image.